LaQuan Stallworth: Personal

 LaQuan is an active member of the NAACP.
 She started playing basketball at the age of 4 years old.
 LaQuan is also a member of Delta Sigma Theta sorority.

 Stallworth wrote, produced, and directed her own indie film "Caught Between the Two" which discusses relationship issues and it was released in 2016 on Amazon.com.
 Stallworth will be working on her 2nd film "Sins of a Scorned Wife" for 2017 to be released late 2017 or early 2018.
 It was released in May 2019.
 The film stars Paul Ynfante, Whitney Skye, and debuting actor Joseph “JoJo” Brooks.

-Stallworth also coached in the men's American Basketball Association (ABA) as the Head Coach for the Houston Red Storm and minor league basketball team the Houston Spirit.
+Stallworth also coached in the men's American Basketball Association (ABA) as the head coach for the Houston Red Storm and minor league basketball team the Houston Spirit.

-The greatest joy that Stallworth does is give back to the community.
-She is active in the Boys & Girls Club, YMCA, and Meals on Wheels program.

-She is very family oriented and she takes pride in her mother Karen Stallworth, who raised 3 kids as a single parent.
-(Brother - Trey Singleton and sister - Charity Edwards) with three nieces Jasmine Edwards, Taliyah Edwards, and Ariyian Singleton.